Focus Wales: History

-It was launched in 2010 to create a spotlight event for the Welsh music industry.
+It was launched in 2011 to create a spotlight event for the Welsh music industry.

 For events from 2017 to 2019, the Welsh Government supported the event with funding.
 The 2017 event attracted 7,000 visitors, and aside Welsh and British acts also had acts from places such as Canada, Catalonia (Spain), France, Norway, Poland and South Korea.

 The 2020 event was postponed to 2021 due to the COVID-19 pandemic in Wales.

 In September 2021, the event was awarded Wrexham Civic recognition by Wrexham County Borough Council.

-For the 2022 event, award-winning acts included Public Service Broadcasting, Echo & the Bunnymen, Gwenno, Self Esteem (musician) and around 250 other acts.
+For the 2022 event, acts included Public Service Broadcasting, Echo & the Bunnymen, Gwenno, Self Esteem and around 250 other acts.
+At the UK Festival Awards, the festival was awarded the "Best Music Festival for Emerging Talent".

 In March 2022, Focus Wales organised a showcase event at the Swan Dive, in Austin, Texas, to promote six artists from Wales.

 In May 2022, the festival backed Wrexham County Borough's UK City of Culture 2025 bid, although it lost to Bradford.

+In March 2023, the festival assisted in launching the Welsh Music Abroad initiative to promote Welsh music internationally.